essentially work in two illustration styles—whimsical line art and

 writers, editors, scientists …

-from the United States to be restricting themselves in
+to be restricting themselves in

-their artistic endeavors—which, in my experience, is
+their artistic endeavors—something that, in my experience, is

-unheard of in Europe.
+quite unheard of in Europe.

-conceding that they don’t understand it either, and
+others end up admitting that they don’t understand it either, and

 that they wish it wasn’t so.